25 Travel Trailer Must-Haves to Get on the Road Now

 11. Surge Protector

 There are many options when it comes to surge protectors.
-We previously used the portable version above in our motorhome, but we now use a hardwired surge protector (also above) in our travel trailer.
+We previously used the exterior connected surge protector in our motorhome, but now we use a hardwired surge protector in our travel trailer.

-Both surge protectors are good options – it’s just a difference of hardwiring the surge protector into your system or connecting it each time you plug-in.
-If you have a small space to store your power accessories you may want to consider the hardwired option.
+Both surge protectors are good options – the difference is between hardwiring the surge protector into your system or connecting it each time you plug into power.

 12. Power Adapter (Dog Bone)